Introducing… Guillotine Leagues

 League size: 17 teams, which provides for a 16-week season.
 You can play with less, with a shorter season.

 Roster size: Avoid the temptation to allow large rosters—much of the strategy comes into figuring out who to drop.

 Schedule: There is no schedule, and nobody plays head to head.

 Waiver Wire: Although technically you could play it with any waiver wire format, you really want to use free agent blind bidding so everyone is bidding on all of the dropped superstars.

 Division: There is no need for more than one division.

 Starting lineup: Use whatever you’d like, but avoid the temptation to allow for large starting lineups—much of the strategy comes from figuring out which of your superstars you’ll start.

 Prizing: I recommend a winner-takes-all approach to the prizing, since every other owner has been chopped.

-Where can I play?: If you already have 16 other friends who want to play, I recommend MyFantasyLeague.com, which has the customizability to support this kind of format.
-Simply select the eliminator format when setting it up and have the commissioner drop all the players from the eliminated team each week.
+Where can I play?: If you already have 16 other friends who want to play, I recommend MyFantasyLeague.com, which has the customization to support this kind of format.
+Here are the directions to set up your own Guillotine league on MFL.
 If you want to play, but don’t know 16 other people willing to risk their neck, use our matchmaking service, SafeLeagues.com.

 Let me know what you think of the Guillotine League idea by hitting me up at @paulcharchian on Twitter.